-If you have been named as the executor of an estate (the Florida-specific term for this role is “Personal Representative”) by a loved one who has recently passed away, you will quickly realize that there are a lot of things you are responsible for.
+If you have been named as the executor of an estate in Florida (the specific term for this role is “Personal Representative”) by a loved one who has recently passed away, you will quickly realize that there are a lot of things you are responsible for.
 An executor is chosen to make sure the final wishes of the decedent are followed in regards to their estate.
 This is a legal obligation, and depending on the size of the estate, may take a significant amount of time and effort.
 Typically, this process takes place under court authority, so it is best that you consult an experienced attorney at the outset.
 The following are 8 of the most important duties that an executor will need to perform.

 This is a decision that the executor should make only after consulting with a probate attorney.
 Some of the factors to consider in determining whether probate will be required is the manner in which the decedent’s assets were titled and the likely presence or absence of estate creditors.